lexpk/Computer-Aided-Verification-UE/exercise1/readme.md

 The NuSMV specification in the file `examples/hanoi.smv` describes this puzzle.
 Explain the encoding of the puzzle.
 In particular, describe which rule each of the TRANS and INVAR statements encode.

-Run NuSMV on the file `examples/hanoi.smv` and include the output in your submission.
-Explain the output.
+Run NuSMV on the file `examples/hanoi.smv` and explain the output.
 In particular, explain how the counter example corresponds to a solution of the puzzle.

 ### Exercise 1.2